baooab/nodejs-todo-app/README.md

 # Node.js Todo List Application

-> This APP is from video ["Node JS Tutorial for Beginners"][link1] in Youtube.
-Written by The Net Ninja, modified by me.
+> Declare: This APP is originnally from video ["Node JS Tutorial for Beginners"][link1] in Youtube, written by The Net Ninja, modified by me.

 ## Functions

-1. Add
+1. Add Todo
-2. Remove
+2. Remove Todo

 ## Dependencies